plotly/speck/widget/ipyspeck/README.md

 ## ipypeck

-Ipyspeck is a Jupyter Widget that allows use speck on a Jupyter notebook
+Ipyspeck is a Jupyter Widget that wrapping speck to be used on a Jupyter notebook as a regular widget

 ##Installation